Agents

 ## Use a Deterministic Discovery Flow

-Configure AI agents and automation runtimes to discover Mailrith's current public API surface instead of guessing the shape from memory.
+Configure AI agents and automation runtimes to discover Mailrith's current public API instead of guessing the API shape from memory.

 Start with unauthenticated discovery so the runtime can learn what Mailrith exposes without a secret.
 After a workspace API key is available, call authenticated capability discovery so the agent knows exactly what the key can do in that workspace.